 Since the beginning of human exploration of the deep, solid diving knives have been an essential piece of equipment The wet suits and the aqualung have long ago replaced the heavy brass helmets and lead shoes of the “three-bolt set”.
 In the advent of snorkeling, the diving equipment comes in all shapes and colors, but the role of diving knives as staple tools has remained.

 Yes, tools.
+As you can run without proper training shoes, you can dive without a good diving knife, but its objectively easier to do it with a piece of proper equipment.
 From its early days, diving knives have been designed as a tool, not a weapon.
 Fending off sea abominations with a knife is no wiser that engaging a full sized grizzly in the Alaskan wilderness with a dropoint.
 The tasks which a diving knife should preform are various and diverse.
 Under the water, it includes cutting all sorts of synthetic lines, netting, ropes, separating clams and limpets from the rocky bottom.
 Sometimes it can even serve as a leverage, helping to release a jammed anchor, or a hammer for breaking off pieces of rock.
 In the boat, you may have to cut a fishing line, for example to release a poisonous fish such is the weever, chop a bait or stun a freshly caught fish.
 From time to time, you will have to cut trough a piece of hemp or nylon string entangling the propeller.
 On the shore, a diving knife comes handy for breaking shells, opening up scallops, dressing the fish, or chopping wood for the grill.

 However, the most important task of a good diving knife is to save your life.
 No shark is dangerous as an innocent looking piece of fishing net, which is hard to see, and even harder to break through.
 To make the matter worse, they are easy to come by at the most attractive diving sites, as the fishermen also seek the locations brimming with sea life.
 Besides the anchored nets, even more dangerous are the torn pieces which are drifting around with the current.
 Without a knife, the net becomes a deadly trap.
 Any knife might set you free, but with a sturdy and well designed diving knife, your chances to survive get a lot better.